gillett-hernandez/rust-pathtracer/README.md

 I am referencing [this](https://rendering-memo.blogspot.com/2016/03/bidirectional-path-tracing-8-combine.html) blog post and code while working on the BDPT integrator, so thanks to the author.

 Thanks to members of the Rendering & Lighting (offline) discord server for pointing me in the right direction in fixing some color output issues.

+I used [this](https://github.com/svenstaro/bvh) to implement the BVH.
+I modified it to use my AABB implementation and other math routines, but for the most part the algorithm is unchanged.

 ## Contribution